ZetaMap/Kandinsky-Numworks/README.md

 * **Change model:** Change the model of numworks.
 You have chose of **n0100**, **n0110**, and the new model **n0120** <br>
-*Note:* This change the speed python execution emulation of numworks
+*Note:* This change the speed python execution emulation of numworks *Note2:* n0100 and n0120 models are not available for moment.

 * **Shorcut command:** All the features mentioned have a shortcut command.
-More info in the "Help" button of the window
+More info in "Help > Shortcuts" menu of window.

 #### Environ options
 **/!\\ You must make its additions *before* importing kandinsky otherwise the changes will not take effect! /!\\**

-You can also change some default option of library, like the OS or model on which to start kandinsky, etc. <br> To do this, first import the environ of os module and add a compatibility check, like this:
+You can also change some default option of library, like the OS or model on which to start kandinsky, etc. <br> To do this, first import os module and add a compatibility check, like this:
 ```python
 try:
   import os